In 2016, Uganda’s refugee population swelled and HIV remained a major public health issue, despite significant improvements.

 - Neglected diseasesApply Neglected diseases filter (2)

-- Refugees and IDPsApply Refugees and IDPs filter (26)
+- Refugees and internally displaced peopleApply Refugees and internally displaced people filter (27)

 - Sexual violenceApply Sexual violence filter (8)